 This post may contain affiliate links (read more)

-Sometimes the difference between selling an item for a decent amount and selling an item for 99p (or perhaps not selling it at all) can be all down to the presentation.
+Sometimes the difference between selling an item for a decent amount on eBay and selling an item for 99p (or perhaps not selling it at all) can be all down to the presentation.

 The number of times I’ve been searching for something for me and find myself being put off because a picture is dark, the surroundings are messy and cluttered and the item itself is a crumpled mess – if I wouldn’t consider buying an item presented in this way, why would anyone buy mine?